MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 Bjorken, J.D. & Drell, S.D., Relativistic Quantum Mechanics, McGraw–Hill (1964).
 — Classic treatment of relativistic wave equations, including the Dirac formalism.

-Note: All figures and simulations is original content created by the author unless stated otherwise in the caption.
+Note: All figures and simulations are original content created by the author unless stated otherwise in the caption.